kimruddock/pawelgrzybek.github.io/_drafts/2018-02-26-my-photo-backup-solution-with-aws-s3-and-glacier.md

 - the more you use the more it costs
 - 9

-## How to do backups with AWS Simple Storage Service & Glacier
+## How to do backups with AWS Simple Storage Service (S3) & Glacier

 - it is part of amazon web services
 - you may have heard of it that it is hard to manage and extremally complicated to manage
-- this is sort of true, sort of not
+- aws is complicated but i have two need
+- the only thing that you have to know is how it works and how to set it up
+- i will explain you how it works and i will show you how to set it up
 - s3 is one of the most straight forward services out there to set up and use

-- you may have
+### How it works and what s3 and glacier is

+### How to set it up

+- Create an AWS account.
+Credit card and automatic phone call authozrization is a crucial step
+- i would suggest going